Lodine XL Side Effects

 Applies to etodolac: oral capsule, oral tablet, oral tablet extended release

-Along with its needed effects, etodolac (the active ingredient contained in Lodine XL) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by etodolac (the active ingredient contained in Lodine XL).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking etodolac:More common
+You should check with your doctor immediately if any of these side effects occur when taking etodolac:More common

 - Abdominal or stomach bloating, burning, cramping, or pain

 - blurred vision

 - decrease in urine output or decrease in urine-concentrating ability

 - dryness or soreness of throat

 - fever or chills

 - increased bleeding time